-Below are the Receiver Operating Characteristic (ROC) curves of candidate methods, and corresponding Area Under Curve (AUC) values \cite{Huang2005} to assess their ranking performance.
-As shown in Figure \ref{fig:forward}, our method achieves the best AUC of 0.95, followed by IF, AE, USAD and LSTM AE, with higher true positive rate when controlling false positive rate to be small.
-Notably, in this synthetic example with simple dynamics, traditional machine learning method IF achieves second best ranking performance compared to other deep learning based approaches, with AUC of 0.935.
-NSIBF and DAGMM have similar performance in ranking, less competitive compared to others.
+Below are the Receiver Operating Characteristic (ROC) curves of candidate methods and corresponding Area Under Curve (AUC) values ~\cite{Huang2005} to assess their ranking performance.
+As shown in Figure \ref{fig:forward}, our method achieves the best AUC of 0.95, followed by IF, AE, USAD, and LSTM AE, with a higher true positive rate when controlling the false positive rate to be small.
+Notably, in this synthetic example with simple dynamics, the traditional machine learning method IF achieves the second-best ranking performance compared to other deep learning-based approaches, with an AUC of 0.935.
+NSIBF and DAGMM have similar ranking performance, less competitive compared to others.

-\subsection{Real-world examples}
+\subsection{Real-World Examples}

 In this section, we evaluate the proposed method using real-world datasets.
-Such datasets with proper labeling of underlying anomalies are scarce in practice, and we use two datasets generated from water treatment plants, $\it{SWaT}$ \cite{Mathur2016} and $\it{WADI}$ \cite{Ahmed2017}, where anomalies are labeled by domain experts based on simulated attack scenarios.
+Such datasets with proper labeling of underlying anomalies are scarce in practice, and we use two datasets generated from water treatment plants, $\it{SWaT}$ ~\cite{Mathur2016} and $\it{WADI}$ ~\cite{Ahmed2017}, where anomalies are labeled by domain experts based on simulated attack scenarios.
 The two datasets are originally generated from fully functional testbeds, which aim to mimic the dynamics of real industrial facilities.
 The datasets consist of sensor measurements (signal variables) as well as actuator states (control variables) as time series.

 \begin{itemize} \item $SWaT$ testbed is a scaled-down industrial water purification plant.
-Data collected from this test bed consists of every second of 11 days, and in the last four days, attack scenarios were simulated and are reflected in the dataset.
-Following \cite{Feng2021}, we downsample the data to have one sample every five seconds.
-Following \cite{Kravchik2022}, the following variables are removed from the dataset based on similarity of probability distributions between training and testing data: AIT201, AIT202, AIT203, P201, AIT401, AIT402, AIT501, AIT502, AIT503, AIT504, FIT503, FIT504, PIT501, PIT502 and PIT503.
+Data collected from this testbed consists of every second for 11 days, and in the last four days, attack scenarios were simulated and are reflected in the dataset.
+Following ~\cite{Feng2021}, we downsample the data to have one sample every five seconds.
+Following ~\cite{Kravchik2022}, the following variables are removed from the dataset based on the similarity of probability distributions between training and testing data: AIT201, AIT202, AIT203, P201, AIT401, AIT402, AIT501, AIT502, AIT503, AIT504, FIT503, FIT504, PIT501, PIT502 and PIT503.
 After processing, there are 11 signal variables and 25 control variables.